13. Heavy Metal (Cd, Cu & Zn) Dynamics

 is the metal concentration in the soil solution (mmol L–1).

 is the reactive metal concentration in the soil (mol kg–1).
+See Equation 13.3.

-is a non-linear relationship coefficient.
+is a non-linear relationship coefficient (unitless).

 Cd Cu Zn